An analysis of Congressional Budget Office cost estimates of the HELLPP Act as included in SGR repeal and replace legislation.

 Doctors of podiatric medicine are podiatric physicians and surgeons, qualified by their education, training, and experience to diagnose and treat conditions affecting the foot, ankle, and related structures of the leg.

-The Helping Ensure Life- and Limb-Saving Access to Podiatric Physicians (HELLPP) Act (HR 1221/S 626), was introduced in the 114th Congress by US Reps.
-Renee Ellmers (R-NC) and Diana DeGette (D-CO) in the House and Sens.
-Chuck Grassley (R-IA) and Charles Schumer (D-NY) in the Senate.
+The Helping Ensure Life- and Limb-Saving Access to Podiatric Physicians (HELLPP) Act (HR 1542), was introduced in the 114th Congress by US Reps.
+Bill Johnson (R-OH) and Diana DeGette (D-CO) in the House and is soon to be introduced by Sens.
+Chuck Grassley (R-IA) and Debbie Stabenow (D-MI) in the Senate.
 Unlike previous DPM access legislation that has focused solely on rectifying the exclusion of podiatrists from Medicaid, the HELLPP Act includes multiple comprehensive reforms and goes further to ensure podiatric physicians will continue to save lives, limbs, and health-care dollars.

 Even though foot and ankle care is generally a covered benefit under Medicaid, the program currently teases out a separate podiatry benefit as being “optional” for patients, focusing on the provider of services, rather than ensuring coverage of medically necessary care regardless of the qualified professional furnishing such care.
 Thus, Medicaid effectively discriminates and can arbitrarily preclude patient access to a licensed and credentialed specialized physician class even though the services they provide—foot and ankle care—are a covered benefit.